Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Introduction

-However, the WSP is NP-complete, and despite the practical importance of the problem, it has been difficult to solve even some moderate-sized instances~\cite{JOCO2014,Roy2015}.
-Work in WSP has attempted to render solving of the WSP practical by finding a subclass of problems that admit \emph{fixed parameter tractable} (FPT) algorithms; informally speaking, meaning that there is a small parameter $k$ such that the problem is exponential in $k$ but polynomial in the size of the problem.
-In the case of the WSP, the small parameter $k$ is the number of steps as it was observed that in real instances the number $k$ of steps is usually much smaller than the number $n$ of users~\cite{WaLi10}.
+The WSP is NP-complete, and it has been difficult to solve, even for some moderately-sized instances~\shortcite{JOCO2014,Roy2015}.
+Work in WSP has attempted to render solving of the WSP practical by finding a subclass of problems that admit \emph{fixed parameter tractable} (FPT) algorithms; informally speaking, this means that there is a small parameter $k$ such that the problem is exponential in $k$ but polynomial in the size of the problem.
+In the case of the WSP, the parameter $k$ is naturally the number of steps -- in real-life instances this number is usually much smaller than the number $n$ of users~\shortcite{WaLi10}.

-It has been shown~\cite{CoCrGaGuJo14} that the WSP is FPT if the set of constraints is restricted to the so-called \emph{user-independent} (UI) constraints, i.e.\ constraints whose satisfaction does not depend on specific user identities.
-Then existing methods~\cite{JOCO2014} achieve a runtime that is polynomial in $n$, and exponential only in $k$.
-Since in practice, we can generally assume, and exploit, that $k \ll n$, this is a very significant improvement over direct search.

-(Constraints described in the WSP literature are relatively simple, so it was assumed in \cite{CoCrGaGuJo14} that every constraint can be checked in polynomial time.
+It has been shown~\shortcite{CoCrGaGuJo14} that the WSP is FPT if it includes only authorisations and \emph{user-independent} (UI) constraints, i.e.\ constraints whose satisfaction does not depend on specific user identities.
+Then existing methods~\shortcite{JOCO2014} achieve a runtime that is polynomial in $n$, and exponential only in $k$.
+(Constraints described in the WSP literature are relatively simple, so it was assumed by~\citeA{CoCrGaGuJo14,JOCO2014} that it is possible to test whether a solution satisfies any single constraint in polynomial time.
 We will use the same assumption in this paper.
-We will also assume that an authorisation test $s \in A(u)$ takes constant time, as we store authorisation lists in memory.)
+We will also assume that an authorisation test -- whether a user is authorised to a step -- takes constant time, as we store authorisation lists in the form of bitmaps.)

-This paper has three major, interacting components: \begin{enumerate} \item A highly effective procedural method PBT based on a two level decomposition of the problem, and a specialised backtracking search supported by heuristics and pruning.
+The major contributions of this paper are: \begin{enumerate} \item A new understanding of the FPT nature of the WSP with UI constraints that decomposes the problem into two levels: `upper' level corresponding to UI constraints, and `lower' level corresponding to user assignment and authorisations.

+\item An effective backtracking search method, `Pattern Backtracking' (PBT), exploiting the two level decomposition and supported by heuristics and pruning.
+(The PBT implementation presented in this paper is a significant improvement over the algorithm introduced in the preliminary report~\shortcite{KaGaGu} and even more so over the FPT algorithm of~\shortcite{JOCO2014} which unlike PBT has an exponential space complexity.)

-\item A declarative method from a pseudo-boolean \cite{BorosHammer2002:PBO,BePa10} formulation `PBPB' which also exploits the two level decomposition of the problem.
+\item A declarative method that we use explicitly in a pseudo-Boolean~\shortcite{BorosHammer2002:PBO,BePa10} and implicitly in a CSP formulations, which also exploits the two level decomposition of the problem.